netliferesearch/byggelig-gatsby/README.md

 - Netlify Functions: For finding broken links and notifying
 - Sendgrid: API service for sending email

-If there are any broken links, then the serverless function creates the HTML-page the email links to.
-No page will be made if there are no errors, making the link return 404.
-This page will redirect to another page, if it doesn't exist, telling the editor that everything is ok.
+If there are any broken links, then the serverless function creates a HTML-page, with a list with broken links.
+If there are no broken links it tells you that there are no broken links.
+The errors might have been fixed since the editor received the email.
+On every build it will check for errors and update the HTML-page.

 Variables is handeled in `Netlify -> Byggelig -> Settings -> Build & deploy -> Environment`<br>
 Here you can add and remove email recipients, and handle other stuff.